railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 Now add the following to a new file (in your main project directory) called "Guardfile":

-{% highlight sh %}
+{% highlight ruby %}
 guard 'rspec' do
   # watch /app/views files
   watch(%r{^app/views/(.+).html.rb$}) do |m|
     "spec/features/#{m[1]}_spec.rb"
   end

   # watch /spec/ files
   watch(%r{^spec/features/(.+).rb$}) do |m|
     "spec/features/#{m[1]}.rb"
   end
 end
 {% endhighlight %}

 The contents of this file tells Guard what to do when we run the guard command.

 If we ran guard rspec then Guard would watch the specified files and execute the specified commands once any changes to those files had occurred.
 Note: because we only have one guard task, rspec, then that is run by default if we ran the command guard.

 In this instance, we're telling Guard to watch all the files within our app/views and spec/features folders and if any changes occur to any of those files then to execute the test files within our spec/features folder to make sure no changes we made broke our tests (and subsequently didn't break our code).

 Now, as in proper Test-Driven Development(TDD), let's create a test for our static "Home" page, before we even create the Home page.

 We're going to create a file titled home_spec.rb and place it in the spec/feature folder (as this is what we told Guard to expect).
 The purpose of this file is to become our specification file (in other words, this is going to be our test code and will represent the expected functionality).

-Note: in Ruby the words "test" and "specification" are often considered interchangable.
+Note: in Ruby the words "test" and "specification" are often considered interchangeable.

-###TDD: Writing Test Code Before Application Code
+### TDD: Writing Test Code Before Application Code

 Typically, if you write your application code first (so you're not doing TDD), then you will find yourself writing code that at some point in the future is over engineered and potentially obsolete.
 Through the process of refactoring or changing requirements, you may find that some functions will fail to ever be called.

 This is why TDD is considered the better practice and the preferred development method to use, because every line of code you will produce has been produced for a reason: to get a failing specification (your actual business requirement) to pass.

 Let's write the test "home.html.erb_spec.rb as:

-{% highlight sh %}
+{% highlight ruby %}
 require 'spec_helper'

 describe "test for the static page Home" do